MoYuSOwO/Agent-Based-Financial-Simulation-Prototype/README.md

 This project is licensed under the [MIT License](LICENSE).
 Academic references should cite this project.

 ---
 **Research Collaboration**: Universities and institutions are welcome to collaborate on financial complexity research.
-Contact: 124090210@link.cuhk.edu.cn
+Contact: houjunhuang@link.cuhk.edu.cn